---

 # Sleep, Scheduling & Timed Workflows

-Workflow's `sleep()` is durable -- it survives cold starts, restarts, and deployments.
-This makes it the foundation for scheduled actions, drip campaigns, reminders, and any pattern that needs to wait for real-world time to pass.
+Workflow's `sleep()` is durable — it survives cold starts, restarts, and deployments.
+Combined with `defineHook()` and `Promise.race()`, it becomes the foundation for interruptible scheduled workflows like drip campaigns, reminders, and timed sequences.

 ## When to use this

-* Sending emails on a schedule (drip campaigns, reminders, digests)
+* Sending emails on a schedule (drip campaigns, onboarding sequences, reminders)

-* Waiting for a deadline before taking action
+* Waiting for a deadline but allowing early cancellation

-* Any pattern where "do X, wait N hours, then do Y" needs to be reliable
+* Any pattern where "do X, wait N hours, then do Y" needs to be both reliable and interruptible

 ```typescript